-• Sample Diploma Supplement and Transcript of Records for each degree programme
+• Sample Diploma Supplement and Transcript of Records for each degree programme Preliminary assessment and analysis of the peers:

 According to the self-assessment report, students of all four degree programmes under review are awarded a Diploma and a Diploma Supplement after graduation.
 The Diploma consists of a Diploma Certificate and a Transcript of Records.
 The Diploma as well as the Diploma Supplement provide information about the programme, the curriculum, the individual grading, the average grading and the higher education system in Kazakhstan.
 However, the peers learn during the audit that not every student is automatically given a Diploma Supplement after graduation.
 Instead, the Diploma Supplement is only generated and issued if a student specifically requests it.
 The peers conclude that EKTU must hand out a Diploma Supplement to all students after graduation.